mesonbuild/meson/docs/markdown/Builtin-options.md

 modules to not be found by the interpreter unless `prefix` is `/usr` on Linux, or for example `C:\Python39` on Windows.
 These options can be absolute paths outside of `prefix`.

+*Since 0.62.0* The `python.install_env` option is used to detect the correct installation path.
+Setting to `system` will avoid making the paths relative to `prefix` and instead use the global site-packages of the selected python interpreter directly, even if it is a venv.
+Setting to `venv` will instead use the paths for the virtualenv the python found installation comes from (or fail if it is not a virtualenv).
+Setting to `auto` will check if the found installation is a virtualenv, and use `venv` or `system` as appropriate (but never `prefix`).
+This option is mutually exclusive with the `platlibdir`/`purelibdir`.

+For backwards compatibility purposes, the default `install_env` is `prefix`.